leolavaur/icdcs_2024/README.md

 ## Abstract

-Learning (FL) is a Machine Learning paradigm that enables training models across distributed clients without accessing their data.
+Federated Learning (FL) is a Machine Learning paradigm that enables training models across distributed clients without accessing their data.
 In the context of network security, FL can be used to collaboratively train Intrusion Detection System (IDS) models across multiple organizations, virtually extending the local dataset of each participant.
 Among the new challenges raised by this approach, the heterogeneity of the clients’ environments induce consequent differences in the data distributions, and therefore contributions.
 Further, identifying and mitigating malicious contributions is made more complex in heterogeneous environments.